Chapter 19:

 Darius swung his mop around, “Yep, first day.
 Pretty good gig, am I right?
 I’m temporary maintenance staff.
 I registered online for the floor fourteen cleanup.
 I was told to come at night.”

 Gladys sighed, sat down, and returned to typing, “The lobby is off limits to maintenance staff for regular traffic.
 Use the back entrance.
 And heed my advice.
 Don’t end up like the last guy who tried to get a regular spot.
-Stay out of the way of management.
-They prefer to not be reminded of your existence.”
+Stay out of management's way.
+They prefer to not be reminded you exist.”

 Darius shrugged with a chuckle, “Yeah alright, you got it.
 Would you be interested in-”